Yalton/Ergosphere/plan.md

    - Implement switches and triggers

 **Days 5-7: Collectibles and Objectives**
-1. **Set up the collectible system**:
-   - Add the CollectibleTracker as an autoload
-   - Place collectible items around the level
-   - Test pickup interactions and feedback

 2. **Implement the objective system**:
    - Define primary objectives for the game